About USC Gould

 At the conclusion of his 1L year, Rowley spent his 1L summer and part of his 2L summer at Skadden.
 He spent the second half of his 2L summer at Munger, Tolles & Olson.
 He focused on litigation during both summers.
 "Skadden allowed me to dive into complex cases from the get-go.
 I worked on securities, white collar, and products liability cases.
 I also worked on pro bono prisoner rights and housing discrimination cases."

-Rowley is currently working as a law clerk in the United States District Court of the Central District of California.
-After that, he plans to clerk on the United States Court of Appeals for the Ninth District.
+Rowley is currently working as a law clerk in the United States District Court for the Central District of California.
+After that, he plans to clerk on the United States Court of Appeals for the Ninth Circuit.

 Receiving the Rothman has made Rowley feel part of a special family.
 "Being the Rothman Scholar is a great honor, and I feel privileged and humbled to have joined the community."